 As with your classroom environment, spend some time considering whether you provide ample opportunities for effective oral and printed instructions.
-Access this Early Years and Elementary check-up tool to see how your classroom fares.
+Download this Google Doc Early Years and Elementary check-up tool to see how your classroom fares.

 Using language and constructing sentences to express feelings and thoughts through writing is vital for becoming literate.
 Developing these skills along with phonic awareness and handwriting starts in the early years of education and must be taught through explicit instructions.

 Teachers should possess a detailed understanding of how to deliver phonics using a recommended high quality, evidence-based structured and systematic phonics program.

 Facilitating the development of writing instructions is predominantly influenced by the attitudes of both teacher and child.
 By using a structured, guided writing framework, teachers can work with small groups offering targeted support as each child writes their short but complete piece of text.

 Teachers who model writing using guided writing opportunities and demonstrate writing through innovative ideas will find their classes’ attitudes towards the activity positive.
 Children experience high-level teaching focused on the use of language, sentence structure, phonemical awareness, and punctuation.

 As teachers, we understand the importance of evaluation, so consider whether you are providing effective reading and writing instructions within your classroom.
 Download the Google Doc check-up tool to see how you could improve your teaching to increase early literacy skills.

 I would highly recommend exploring the use of the Talking Table within your setting to develop your classes’ confidence in being effective communicators and achieving their early literacy skills.